mideko/homebridge-hik-alerts/README.md

 | `password` | your password to log into the NVR  | N/A |
 | `camera_ffmpeg_porthttp` | port you defined in the camera ffmpeg config  | N/A |
 | `sensors` | must correspond with the cameras list in camera ffmpeg plugin  | N/A |

+Important: for the sensors, make sure that
+ - the names of the camera's are identical (towards Camera FFmpeg, cameras are matched by the name) and
+ - the order corresponds with the order in which the cameras are defined in the NVR (towards the NVR, cameras are matched by their sequence nr.).